What is torque?

 We explain all there is to know about torque, the force that gets your car moving

-Many of us know what torque is but would struggle to explaining it without resorting to complex physics jargon.
-Formulating a simple explanation of torque has troubled physicists, engineers and humble motoring journalists alike for generations.
-However, we think you’ll find the following guide helpful in understanding what torque is.
+The majority of us know what torque is but would struggle to explain it succinctly without getting tangled up in mechanical physics.
+Giving a simple explanation that’s easy to understand has troubled many physicists, engineers and humble motoring journalists alike for several decades.
+However, in this in-depth guide we’ll break down the concept of torque to help you understand exactly what is.

-Torque is a rotational force, so when we describe how much torque an engine produces, we’re referring to how much rotational force the engine produces.
-In practice, a torque figure tells us the maximum amount of force an engine can deliver.
-It differs from horsepower, which indicates how quickly that force can be delivered.
+Torque is the ‘rotational equivalent of a linear force’, so when we describe how much torque an engine produces, we’re referring to rotational force.
+An engine’s torque figure tells us the maximum amount of that force that it can deliver.
+Torque differs from horsepower; the latter is a unit to measure how quickly that force can be delivered.

 Different measures of torque

-Torque can be given in different measurements.
-Under the metric system, torque is given in Newton meters (Nm), which is the default for engineers, physicists and car manufacturers in Europe.
-The imperial measurement of torque is pounds-feet (lb/ft) and it has been traditionally favoured in Britain until recently.
+Torque output can be measured in two different ways.
+The metric system measures torque in Newton meters (Nm), which is the default for engineers, physicists and European car manufacturers.
+The imperial system measures torque in pounds-feet (lb/ft) and it has traditionally been favoured in the UK and the United States.

 They’re very different units, but you can convert between them like this: To convert a lb/ft figure to Nm, you need to multiply it by 1.35581794833.
 To do the opposite, multiply your Nm figure by 0.737562149277.
 Easy!